Psychology

 When do these assessments take place?

-Students also complete end of topic tests at the end of each unit ( around every 6 weeks over the year).
+To build up to the scheduled mock examinations, students complete end of topic tests at the end of each unit (around every 6 weeks over the year).

 Question styles in Psychology vary and include multiple choice questions, labelling diagrams, drawing graphs, designing your own study based on a scenario, short answer and extended essay writing.